+one place.
+The movie scenes are composed according to the film grammar, which is a set of rules about how the movies are produced.
 In a scene, the shots often exhibit similar patterns, which can be reflected by the low-level features.
 For example, in action scenes, the shots are generally short in length, and the visual content, which indicates the activity level of the scene, changes rapidly.
 On the other hand, in drama scenes, the shots are much longer, and the visual content is relatively consistent.
 For feature films, we use these two features computed from the movies, shot length and visual content, to group the semantically coherent shots into scenes.
-Let $l_s$ denote the length of shot s and $v_s$ be the visual content in that shot.
-The shot length represents the pace of the movie, and the visual content shows how much is going on in the shot.
-The visual content is defined as
+Let l_s denote the length of shot s and v_s be the visual content in that shot.
+The shot length represents the pace of the movie, and the visual content is defined as, where $HistInter(f_i, f{i+1})$ is the color histogram intersection between the i-th and (i + 1)-th frames, and N_s is the number of frames in shot s.
+The plots of the shot length and the visual content are shown in Fig.9.
+These two features are used in the construction of the data likelihood.

-$$v_s = \frac{1}{N_s} \sum{i=1}^{N_s} (1 - HistInter(f_i, f{i+1}))$$ (16)
+$$v_s = \frac{1}{N_s} \sum{i=1}^{N_s} (1 - HistInter(f_i, f{i+1})),$$ (16)